 Harry Enke (AIP Potsdam), Ulrich Heber (U Erlangen-Nürnberg), Rene Hudec (Ondrejov, CZ), Don Pollacco (U Warwick, UK), Kai Polsterer (HITS, Heidelberg), Jürgen Schmitt (U Hamburg), Matthias Steinmetz (AIP Potsdam), Taavi Tuvikene (Tartu, EST)

-Matthias Bissinger, Edith Day, Heinz Edelmann, Ulrich Heber, Andreas Irrgang, Simon Kreuzer, David Schneider
+Matthias Bissinger, Edith Day, Matti Dorsch, Heinz Edelmann, Steven Hämerich, Ulrich Heber, Andreas Irrgang, Simon Kreuzer, Roberto Raddi, David Schneider